SerJosh/wordsmith/README.md

 * [Codemycom](https://www.youtube.com/@Codemycom)'s Django Wednesdays was used for a guideline on how to go about the project creation and its essentials.
 This is the [repository](https://github.com/flatplanet/Django-Club-Youtube-Playlist)
 * [the-pantry](https://github.com/MattBCoding/pp4-the-pantry) by mattB (my mentor) was used for a guideline on how to go about the projects scope and finer details and the structure of the readme file.
+* [frisa-booking](https://github.com/FridaWikell/frisa-booking) by fridawikell for guidance on how to go at the readme file.
 * The Code Institute reference material was used as a general reference for things that I had previously done during the course.
 * All other resources I have gone through during this course, from stack overflow to reddit, i could not name them all.

 ## Deployment

-The site was deployed via Heroku, and the live link can be found here - [The Pantry](https://pp4-the-pantry.herokuapp.com/)
+The site was deployed via Heroku, and the live link can be found here -[Wordmith](https://wordsmith-fafcef7f3870.herokuapp.com/)

 ### Project Deployment